Elders are called and chosen to lead a local body of believers. Our elders protect and lead Warsaw Community Church by:

 Jonathan asked Christ to be his Savior when he was five years old.
 From junior high school through young adulthood, God continually drew Jonathan to Himself, “though I often wanted to wander away….
 Finally, I knew that I wanted to stray from Him no longer, and He faithfully drew me close and has held me close ever since.”

 Jonathan has served as an elder since 2005.
-He recently served three years on staff at WCC as one of our Executive Pastors overseeing our ministries.
 It is his prayer that “we can serve together as one to reach those around us by showing Christ’s love to our community.”
 Jonathan and his wife Holli have two children: Kate and Reese.

 Favorite Music/Band: Toto and Floyd Elsewhere